sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-06-1-book_notes_100_baggers_stock_that_return_100_1.md

     - There are a few exceptions though.
 Amazon and Comcast grew sales at high rate but did not show much in the way of reported earnings through the high growth phase.
 * Earnings Vs Earnings Power
     - Earnings are the reported numbers
-    - Earnings power reflects the ability of the stock to earn above-average reates of retrun on capital at above-average growth rates.
+    - Earnings power reflects the ability of the stock to earn above-average rates of return on capital at above-average growth rates.
 It's long term assessment of competitive strengths.

 ### 3. Lower Multiples are preferred <a name="p3"></a>